OOPSpam/blog/_posts/2024-06-30-spam-protection-for-elementor-forms.md

 ## hCAPTCHA

 If you're concerned about privacy, you may want to use hCAPTCHA instead of reCAPTCHA.
 Unfortunately, Elementor Forms doesn't have built-in hCAPTCHA support.
 There is [an active feature request](https://github.com/orgs/elementor/discussions/21148) to integrate it with Elementor.
 In the meantime, you can enable hCAPTCHA for your Elementor Forms using [the official hCAPTCHA plugin for WordPress](https://wordpress.org/plugins/hcaptcha-for-forms-and-more/).
+Check out [How to Add hCAPTCHA to Elementor Forms](https://www.oopspam.com/blog/adding-hcaptcha-elementorform) article for a step-by-step guide.

 ## Cloudflare